usrusr/configgy/README.md

 ## Contact

-Configgy was written by Robey Pointer <robeypointer@gmail.com> and is licensed under the ISC license (included).
+Configgy was written by Robey Pointer <robeypointer@gmail.com> and is licensed under the Apache 2 license (included).
 Please write me with questions or comments, but the software is provided as-is.